godaddy-wordpress/block-unit-test/readme.txt

 == Description ==

- The Block Unit Test is a development tool to help folks make better WordPress themes by preparing for the upcoming Gutenberg block editor.
+The [Block Unit Test plugin](https://richtabor.com/gutenberg-block-unit-test/) is a development tool to help folks make better WordPress themes by preparing for the upcoming Gutenberg block editor.

 If you’re familiar with the WordPress Theme Unit Test, the Block Unit Test plugin is essentially same kind of test — but for core Gutenberg blocks.
 The plugin will create a single page with all the core blocks added, including mulitple variations of blocks.

 Using the Block Unit Test plugin, WordPress theme authors can check the styling of each block and make the necessary fixes to fully support the new editor.

-This plugin is created and maintained by [Rich Tabor](https://richtabor.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=block-unit-test).
+This plugin is created and maintained by [Rich Tabor](https://richtabor.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=block-unit-test) of [ThemeBeans](https://themebeans.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=block-unit-test).

 = Built with developers in mind =

 Extensible, adaptable, and open source — the Block Unit Test plugin is created with theme developers in mind.
 There are opportunities for developers at all levels to get involved.

 [Click here](https://github.com/thatplugincompany/block-unit-test) to contribute to the plugin.

 == Installation ==